dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 - In most cases you should only deploy one migration at a time.
 However in some cases, you might have heavy deployment that includes multiple migrations.
-  Deployers may only want to execute one at a time.
+  Deployers may only want to execute one at a time so they can monitor them separately.
 Currently, the function does not allow us to only run one migration.

+- You may need a way to run manual data-oriented migrations.

 **Adding options to `MyApp.Release.migrate`**